Home -> Filing Your Return -> Students -> Tax credits for tuition, education and textbooks

 The tuition/education/textbook amounts carried forward are always reduced by the maximum amount that can be claimed in the year, even if the maximum amount is not claimed.

 When tax credits are claimed on the tax return, several tax credits are applied after applying the maximum credit allowed for the year for tuition and education.
-The tuition/education/textbook amount claimed will be whatever is needed after the credits on lines 1 to 21 of Step 5 of the T1 personal tax return (on Schedule 1 prior to 2019).
-Lines 1 to 21 do not include
+The tuition/education/textbook amount claimed will be whatever is needed to reduce taxes to zero before the following credits are claimed:

 This can result in a loss of some the above tax credits, because the amount of tuition/education amounts claimed in the year is an automatic calculation, not a choice.